 For those times, MAXtime Savings is GOLD!
 I am all about being thrifty and working on a budget, but I also have little time to plan things, so I need to be able to navigate things quickly and adapt.

 This is where MAXtime Savings stole my heart.
-These are extremely discounted units available at the variety of locations.
+These are extremely discounted units available at a variety of locations.

 Think about it like this: Typically, a three-bedroom villa or three-day stay may be 84,000 Points, however, they have it available at 32,000 Points between certain days.

-As Club members, we get access to booking and taking advantage of these, and we hear about them through emails or by logging onto our member website.
+As Club members, we get access to booking these, and we hear about them through emails or by logging onto our member website.

 The following weekend, we needed to be in Myrtle Beach for ANOTHER wrestling tournament, so we booked our stay at South Beach Resort.
 Again, we loved it there, too, and we were really pleased with all the amenities.